 The roasted red peppers form a wonderfully creamy paste which binds it all so beautifully.
 Even better than a herb-only pesto.
 I have used toasted pine kernels as the nutty element, but any oily nut such as macadamia or cashew would work well.
-A splash of good quality white wine vinegar gives this pesto a wake up call and adds a touch of vibrance.
+A splash of good quality white wine vinegar gives this pesto a wake-up call and adds a touch of vibrancy.

 Simply stirring this through pasta, with or without a grating of Parmesan, makes a perfect meal.